Timcode/sample_app/README.md

-# Ruby on Rails Tutorial: sample application
+#Ruby on Rails sample application
+##Based on the Rails Tutorial by Michael Hartl

+* Signup
+* Login / Logout
+* SQLite3 for storing user data

-This is the sample application for the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
+the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).